vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step8.md

 Notice that we've dropped `.app~` from each of the JSONPath queries in the list.

-We need to make one more change our overlay.
+We need to make one more change to our overlay.
 This is where we'll see the `%k` format marker come into play.

 Click the copy icon to copy the updated `value` code block: